 8) Use your public space: You are more likely to recall information that you have revised in multiple locations.
 Additionally, your home space undoubtedly contains many distractions whereas if you set yourself the task of studying at your local cafe or library, you have a singular purpose for being there.
 You can’t leave without studying!

 9) Don’t just memorise content!
 Practise it!
 You are far more likely to recall information if you have actively used it in different contexts.
 Instead of reading and rereading the same sentences, try rephrasing the information and writing it down.
 Your chances of recall are much higher if you interact with the information.
 Discuss it with your friends!
 Unsure of how something is applied?
 Google it!
 Apply what you have learnt into different situations.
 Teach your family about meiosis or the cold war, you’ll be surprised by their interest or by what they may know.
 Consider how you could research or revise information in new and informative ways.

 10) Keep your body healthy: Although it may seem beneficial to prioritise revision ahead of all things, your ability to revise is influenced by your physical and mental health, So, make sure you have a good amount of sleep, exercise properly and eat healthily!
 It is also important (if difficult) to keep a positive mindset during exam period.
 To combat the exam season blues, make sure you can see progress in your revision by taking a moment to consider the topics you have mastered so far, draw on the support of your family and friends and don’t forget to treat yourself to a bath or a hot cocoa.
 Best of luck for your exams!

-These revision tips were brought to you by Mark Comfort.
-He is an English and French teacher with us at Love Learning.
+These revision tips were brought to you by Mark C. He is an English and French teacher with us at Love Learning.